PNC Park: Other events

 PNC Park has hosted drills to practice evacuation and other responses to a terrorist attack.
 Members of the United States Department of Homeland Security laid out the groundwork for the initial drill in February 2004.
 In May 2005, 5,000 volunteers participated in the $1 million evacuation drill, which included mock explosions.
 A goal of the drill was to test the response of 49 western Pennsylvania emergency agencies.
 In April 2006, the Department of Homeland Security worked with the United States Coast Guard to develop a plan of response for the 2006 All-Star Game.
 Similar exercises were conducted on the Allegheny River in 2007.

 Special features

 Playing surface and dimensions

+The original playing surface of sand-based natural grass was replaced before the 2006 season.